jeremybasolo/vunamp/readme.md

 # VUNAMP

 VUNAMP is a php development stack based on Vagrant, ubuntu, nginx, apache, php and mysql.
-It includes two versions of php (currently 7.3 and 5.6), phpmyadmin and shellinabox (to access the box in a terminal from your browser).
+It includes two versions of php (currently 7.3 and 5.6), phpmyadmin, shellinabox (to access the box in a terminal from your browser), composer, wp-cli and git.

 It works on any environement that supports virtualbox and vagrant.
 Basic linux knowledge is necessary.